ssd-tutorials/two-layered-validation/README.md

-# two-layered-validation
+# Two-layered online form validation with jQuery and PHP
-Exercise files for the course Two-layered online form validation with jQuery and PHP
+Exercise files for the course **Two-layered online form validation with jQuery and PHP**